 I was going to spend this day doing homework for class back in the human world, but Graciano (a small grape Punny) kept bugging me to come over.
 I had promised him I’d come over to his place once my middle school project was over, but forgotten about it afterward.
 So, I quickly finished up the assignments that were due the soonest, and took the train to his house, which is in Mango Town, right next to Pink Beach (the left side of Punny Garden).

 When I got there, he gave me the biggest hug – he’s always happy to see me because I tell him fascinating stories about the human world (like about refrigerators or different kinds of shoes).
-Today, though, he wanted to make some boats with me and his other siblings (Jess, a Mango Punny who is not often home because of traveling, and Steve, a Grape Punny who makes scarves).
+Today, though, he wanted to make some boats with me and his other siblings (Manabu, a Mango Punny who is not often home because of traveling, and Gradient, Graciano’s older sibling).

 We lugged the red bell pepper outside and got out our jack-o-lantern carving tools.

 “So what kind of masterpiece are you going to make this pepper into, oh wise one?”
-Bob asked, plopping down to sit criss-cross applesauce.
+Graciano asked, plopping down to sit criss-cross applesauce.

 I pondered, examining the pepper from all sides while rubbing my chin like a nonexistent beard.
 “I think a dragon would be great!”

 “It’s a kind of creature that blows fire, looks kind of like a Cornmeleon, and flies in the sky!”
 I explained, chiseling off a piece of the dragon’s face .
 “They are awesome!”